hawk-digital-environments/hawk-keycloak-infrastructure/README.md

   my-service:
     image: my-service
     networks:
-      - hawk_keycloak_net
+      - keycloak_hawk_net
       - default
 networks:
-  hawk_keycloak_net:
+  keycloak_hawk_net:
+    name: keycloak_hawk_net
     external: true
 ```

-After you adjusted your service, only ensure that the keycloak server is running and you can access it from your service.
+After you adjusted your service, it will be able to access the keycloak server on the hostname `keycloak.hawk.docker`.

 ## Default realm (dev)